A Beautiful Little Town in Panama Called Torio

 Old Town (Casco Viejo), Panama City, Photo courtesy of the author.

-We spent the next few days seeing Old Panama City's sites.
-We took in the exotic smells of the open-air markets and fish stands.
-We ate in magnificent restaurants, including our favorite: an Argentinian steakhouse with spectacular meat dishes and tons of funny shit on the walls.
-If you haven’t smelled Argentinian steak sizzling on the grill, you’re missing out.
+There are also magnificent restaurants, including a favourite in Casco: an Argentinian steakhouse with spectacular meat dishes and tons of funny shit on the walls.
+You're missing out if you haven’t smelled Argentinian steak sizzling on the grill.
 It was called Marzolo Parrilla, and it was awesome.

 After our fun in the city, we met a super friendly Panamanian gentleman named Slym, who would drive us to our final destination, Torio.